rabix/cwl-format/Readme.md

   **Do not use this if all comments in the YAML are important to you**.

 - All CWL fields are ordered systematically.
-The field order for specific fields ("pinned fields") are defined in [this YAML file](cwlformat/keyorder.yml).
+The field order for specific fields have a defined precedence ("pinned fields").
 Any fields not present in this file ("free fields") are printed after the pinned fields and ordered alphabetically.

+- The pinned fields are defined in [this YAML file](cwlformat/keyorder.yml).

-- Specific pinned fields are available for CommandLineTool, ExpressionTool and Workflow processes.
-Everything else follows a generic ordering of pinned fields.
+- Specific pinned field orderings are available for CommandLineTool, ExpressionTool and Workflow processes.
+All other types follow a generic pinned field list.

 - All strings that fit within 80 columns are expressed in flow style.
   Longer strings or strings with new lines are expressed in block style.